Denaʼina language: Phonology

 Denaʼina is one of seven Alaska Athabaskan languages which does not distinguish phonemic tone.

 Consonants

 The consonants of Denaʼina in practical orthography, with IPA equivalents.

 Vowels

 The 4 vowels of Denaʼina.
-Note that close vowels are more open in the environment of a uvular consonant.
+Close vowels are more open in the environment of a uvular consonant.

 Generally, the vowels i, a, and u are considered 'long' vowels and are fully pronounced in words, however the e is considered a reduced vowel similar to the English schwa.

 Syllable structure

 In the Inland dialect, syllables at the end of a semantic unit are often longer, lower in pitch, and have longer rhymes.
 The onset of a syllable has consonant clusters of up to three, such as CCCVC, though these are rare and more commonly, a syllable onset is one or two consonants.

+Writing systems

+Dena'ina uses a variant of the Latin alphabet, though a Dena'ina artist, Argent Kvasnikoff, created a custom alphabet for the language.

+Grammar

 Morphology

 Denaʼina is a polysynthetic language where a single word can mean the entirety of an English sentence.

 Verbs are the most elaborate part of speech in the Denaʼina language, which vary in verb paradigms which vary by subject, object, or aspect.